LawnGnome/c-sdk/examples/README.md

 ## Compiling and Executing Examples

-Suppose you'd like to see an example of how `newrelic_notice_error()` works, to better understand how users may record transaction errors.
+Suppose you'd like to see an example of how `newrelic_notice_error()` works, to better understand how to record transaction errors.
 The source file `ex_notice_error.c` offers such an example.
 To compile and execute this example, from the `examples` directory:

 ```